limcuili/JavaDynamicProgramming/README.md

 # JavaDynamicProgramming

-Note to self: This repo is saved as the directory "LSE/Term 1/MA407 Algorithms & Computation/Week 9/MyCode_Week9"

 We want to solve a problem by identifying a collection of subproblems, then solve these subproblems - smallest first.
 For solving a subproblem we may use the solution to even smaller subproblems.
 The subproblems should have the following property: